-The skills, experience and expertise held by each Director in office at the date of DRA's 2021 Annual Report are disclosed from page 69 in the Director's Report which is contained in DRA's 2021 Annual Report.
+The skills, experience and expertise held by each Director in office at the date of DRA's 2024 Annual Report are disclosed on pages 10 and 11 in the Director's Report which is contained in DRA's 2024 Financial Report.

-A listed entity should disclose:
+An entity should disclose:

-- a. the names of the directors considered by the board to be independent directors; - b. if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and - c. the length of service of each director.
+- a. the names of the directors considered by the board to be independent directors; - b. if a director has an interest, position, affiliation or relationship but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and - c. the length of service of each director.